7pedrich/minesweeper/README.md

 Controls:
 - Touch with your character to Reveal cell
-- RMB to Toggle flag on/off
+- LMB to Toggle flag on/off

 This is how it should look like when fully implemented: